renatorobotica12-tech/WRO-2026-Grises-Jr--Mx-Future-engineers-/Readme/Readme.md

 <img width="350" height="350" alt="Image" src="https://github.com/user-attachments/assets/dd9e997b-65a7-4909-8207-ea3630b5aff4" />
 </p>

-**Role:** Programmer and Captain

-I started two years ago in elementary school at OnStage TMR, which sparked my interest in robotics.
-In this competition, my goal is to become a more well-rounded programmer.
+**Role: Programmer, Mechanical Designer & Team Captain

+I began my robotics journey through the OnStage TMR program, where I discovered my passion for autonomous systems and engineering.
+Since then, I have focused on software development, electronics integration, and robot design.

+For WRO 2026, my objective is to develop a reliable autonomous vehicle while expanding my knowledge in embedded systems, control theory, and robotic engineering. **

 **Age:** 14

 ---

-## Project Overview
+Project Description

-This project presents the development of an autonomous vehicle for the Future Engineers category of the World Robot Olympiad 2026.
+Our robot is designed to autonomously complete the Future Engineers challenges by combining precise steering, ultrasonic sensing, and embedded control systems.

-The robot currently focuses on the **Open Challenge**: navigating the track using ultrasonic distance sensors and a closed-loop PD controller for steering.
+The current version focuses primarily on the Open Challenge, using multiple ultrasonic sensors and a closed-loop PD controller to maintain the vehicle centered inside the track.

-The system integrates:

-- Ultrasonic-based lane centering
+Future development includes the integration of a computer vision subsystem for obstacle detection and avoidance.

+Main Features
+Closed-loop PD steering controller
-- A dedicated steering motor with automatic calibration
+Automatic steering calibration
-- PD-based control for smooth, accurate trajectory tracking

-The Obstacle Challenge subsystem (computer vision with a HuskyLens camera and Arduino Nano) is in earlier development and documented separately below as **planned/in progress**.
+Five ultrasonic sensors connected through a custom PCB I²C communication between the Arduino Nano and EV3 Custom-designed PCB manufactured specifically for the project 3D-printed sensor supports
+Finite State Machine (FSM) architecture (development stage) Modular software architecture

 ---